masaykh/Simple-Java-Updater-Tool/README.md

 # Config.json fields

--"version" = version number, build date, or any other integer value
+"version" = version number, build date, or any other integer value

--"server" = url with newconfig.json correspond to server for updates, must contain encoded url
+"server" = url with newconfig.json correspond to server for updates, must contain encoded url

--using tool like http://meyerweb.com/eric/tools/dencoder/ or something like that.
+using tool like http://meyerweb.com/eric/tools/dencoder/ or something like that.

--"md5" = md5 checksum or string "off" if no md5 checking needed.
+"md5" = md5 checksum or string "off" if no md5 checking needed.

--"updaterUpdated" = if updater need to be updated itself, this flag must be set to true otherwise to false
+"updaterUpdated" = if updater need to be updated itself, this flag must be set to true otherwise to false

--"urls" = array of urls that need to be downloaded, every url need to be encoded, base correct syntax is :
+"urls" = array of urls that need to be downloaded, every url need to be encoded, base correct syntax is :

--"urls":["http%3A%2F%2Fexample%2Fupdate.zip","http%3A%2F%2Fexample%2Fupdate.zip","http%3A%2F%2Fexample%2Fupdate.zip"]
+"urls":["http%3A%2F%2Fexample%2Fupdate.zip","http%3A%2F%2Fexample%2Fupdate.zip","http%3A%2F%2Fexample%2Fupdate.zip"]

--virtualy it dont have limit on how many files can be listed here.
+virtualy it dont have limit on how many files can be listed here.

 #TODO
--Simple GUI
+Simple GUI

--Make it work with simple url without need them to be encoded
+Make it work with simple url without need them to be encoded

--Working start of external programm
+Working start of external programm